 Dear Mr. UN Secretary General: Climate Action

 Plenty of sites explain the scientific facts behind climate change.
-However few are as good at helping children explore practical solutions for fighting climate change.
+However few are as good at helping young people explore practical solutions for fighting climate change.

-The web links below can be used as a starting point for helping teachers and children explore the issues and begin developing imaginative plans for tackling climate change.
+The web links below can be used as a starting point for helping teachers and students explore the issues and begin developing imaginative plans for tackling climate change.

 - The UN ‘Sustainable Development Goals’ – Goal 13: Climate Action